zowe/zowe-explorer-vscode/docs/extenders/Error Handling.md

 // The logger must be initialized before calling the showVsCodeMessage function const zoweLogger = new IZoweLogger("Extender Name", "path/to/logging/location");

-ZoweVsCodeExtension.showVsCodeMessage("Test display message!", MessageSeverityEnum.TRACE, zoweLogger);
+// This function will also log the error to the log file, so you do not need ZoweVsCodeExtension.showVsCodeMessage("Test display message!", MessageSeverityEnum.TRACE, zoweLogger);
 ```